scholrly/lucene-querybuilder/README.rst

 Lucene Query Builder
 ====================

-:synopsis: Allows creation of Lucene queries without needing to know the language well in Python.
+:synopsis: A Python DSL for Lucene queries.

-The objective is to be able to quickly create multiple lucene query strings easily without having to learn the language itself.
+Easily create Lucene query strings without having to learn the language itself.
 The syntax is simple to use and allows creating larger queries from multiple smaller ones.
 A basic lesson on proper Lucene queries can be found here_.

+Supports Python 2.6+.

 Getting Started
 ---------------

-To use the Lucene Query Builder, you need only import it:

   >>> from lucenequerybuilder import Q